 To keep your saltwater reef aquarium healthy, you want to maintain low phosphate levels.
 It's important to measure phosphates weekly in a reef tank because if the levels get too high (over .05 ppm) it can prevent coral calcification or cause excessive algae growth.
 (It's also a good idea to test the levels if you notice an excessive amount of algae in your tank.)
-The easy-to-use Hanna Phosphorus Marine Ultra Low Range Checker HC - HI736 generates accurate, digital readouts in parts per billion (ppb) versus trying to judge traditional phosphate test kit color charts.
+The easy-to-use Hanna Marine Phosphate Ultra Low Range Checker® HC -HI774 generates accurate, digital readouts in parts-per-million (ppm) versus trying to judge traditional phosphate test kit color charts.

-How to Use the Hanna Marine Phosphorus Ultra Low Range Checker HC - HI736
+How to Use the Hanna Marine Phosphate Ultra Low Range Checker® HC - HI774

-Video: How to Use the Marine Phosphorus Checker (3 minutes 30 seconds)
+Video: How to Use the Marine Phosphate ULR Checker - HI774 (2 minutes 23 seconds)

-Note that the Hanna Marine Ultra Low Range Phosphorus Checker HC - HI736 gives readings in ppb.
+Note that the Hanna Marine Phosphate Ultra Low Range Checker® HC - HI774 gives readings in ppm.